jedevc/website/content/posts/tutorial-raspberry-pi-wifi-booster/index.md

 ---
-title: "Tutorial - Making a Raspberry Pi Wifi Booster"
+title: "Tutorial - Making a Raspberry Pi WiFi Booster"
 date: 2018-11-18
+description: >
+  Learn how to create a quick and easy WiFi booster from scratch using a Raspberry Pi!
 ---

 So, the WiFi at my flat sucks.
 And has done for several weeks.
 In essence, the